Is Sibling Rivalry Secretly a Request for More Attention?

 “Sounds like you both feel frustrated.
 Let’s figure this out together.”

-If one child gets noticed only for acting out and the other is praised for being “easy,” those labels stick.
-Make space for both kids to feel positively seen and valued.
+If one child gets attention only when acting out and the other is praised for being “easy,” those labels stick.

 The Real Question Isn’t “Who Started It?”

-Because at the end of the day, sibling rivalry is rarely just about a toy, a turn, or who sat in the front seat.
+Because sibling rivalry isn’t really about the toy, the turn, or who sat in the front seat.

 “Am I still important to you?”